kunigami/kunigami.github.io/blog/_posts/2020-07-11-from-wordpress-to-jekyll.md

 There were about a hundred posts and my old blog and I wanted to bring them all into my new site to keep everything in one place although I'm keeping the wordpress blog for historical purposes).

-In this meta post we'll describe some of the steps taken to convert WordPress posts into a mark down one and changes I needed to make to support features from WordPress.
+In this meta post we'll describe some of the steps taken to convert WordPress posts into a markdown one and changes I needed to make to support features from WordPress.

 I used Python for the processing.

 ## XML file

 Wordpress offers a way to download all the posts and their metadata as XML which is very convenient.
-Python on its turn has
+Python on its turn has a library to parse XML files:

 {% highlight python %}
 xml.etree.ElementTree